Guide: Soft vs. Firm Running Shoes

 Signature foams ranked: softest to hardest

 Shoe companies usually have their own signature foams.
-In terms of hardness, here’s how they ranked in our lab, going from the softest to the hardest.
+In terms of hardness, here’s how some of them ranked in our lab, going from the softest to the hardest.
 We can see that New Balance excels at softer midsoles and Saucony at firmer ones.

 Softest to hardest: signature foams ranked in the lab